Mean-field games of optimal stopping: master equation and weak equilibria: Mean-field game in weak formulation

-We observe that any of our controls $\dbP$ induces an element of $\cA(\m_0)$ (recall that $\m_0$ is our initial distribution for $X$) by writing $m_t(A) \coloneqq \dbE^{\dbP}\big[1_A(X_t)\1_{\{t < \t\}}]$ for all $A \in \cB(\dbR^d)$ and $t \in [0,T]$.
 Therefore, our existence result \Cref{theorem:existence} implies existence in this setting.
 Note that this work has been extended to mixed control-and-stopping mean-field games in by \citeauthor*{dumitrescu2021control} \cite{dumitrescu2021control}, in which the authors allow for more general criteria and interaction through the coefficients $b$ and $\si$.
 If we omit the control part, our existence result also implies existence in their formulation.

 Note also that the notion of relaxed equilibria closely relates to the notion of mixed strategies introduced by \citeauthor*{bertucci2018optimal} \cite{bertucci2018optimal}, who provides an analytic study of the mean-field games of stopping times when the interaction only occurs through the criterion to optimise.
 We dedicate the next section to an informal discussion on the representation of our problem by a system of coupled PDEs, and how this relates to \cite{bertucci2018optimal}.